temporalio/temporal-learning/docs/getting_started/python/hello_api_in_python/index.md

 2. **Workflow and Activity Integration:** You've learned how to define and orchestrate Workflows and Activities to handle external API calls effectively.
 3. **Client-Worker Communication:** You've seen how to configure a Worker to execute Workflow and Activity tasks and how a Flask client can trigger these Workflows.

-This tutorial serves as a foundation for building robust, scalable applications with Temporal and Python, capable of handling complex workflows and external service integrations.
+This tutorial serves as a foundation for building robust, scalable applications with Temporal and Python, capable of handling complex Workflows and external service integrations.
 The skills you've acquired here will be invaluable as you continue to explore and build distributed applications using Temporal.